Get

 Is Blood Work Painful for Dogs?

 While blood work isn’t an invasive technique, it can cause a bit of discomfort, just like with humans.
 Your veterinarian has to hold your dog in place while they take the sample, but the process isn’t intended to cause pain or distress.
-Veterinarians and technicians know how to do this so that your dog sometimes doesn’t even notice!
+Vets and technicians know how to do this so your dog sometimes doesn’t even notice!
 When it comes down to it, though, the process of drawing blood from your dog only takes a few seconds at most.
 It’s the actual testing of the sample that takes longer.

 How your dog reacts to getting their blood taken depends on their temperament and how well they handle uncomfortable situations.
 Some canines barely blink, while more timid animals are more likely to struggle and act out.